Mobile Monday round-up – what you missed

-Our final speaker of the night ended things on an emotional note.
+Our final speaker at Mobile Monday ended things on an emotional note.

 Upon learning that his 13-year-old daughter had a rare form of cancer, Dom Raban of Corporation Pop didn’t just sit on the side-lines when he realised how poor the provision of information was for youngsters undergoing serious medical procedures.

 While her treatment was second-to-none, only Dom and his wife were given an explanation about Isabelle’s illness.
 But Isabelle herself received next-to-no information about her condition, her procedures, or the symptoms she was likely to experience.
 She was terrified.

 Dom wanted to make things better – not just for his daughter, but for all children going through this experience.
 He built a child-friendly augmented reality app, combining powerful artificial intelligence with gamification to make an educational platform feel fun to use, rather than like reading a medical brochure.

 Children would be able to create and talk to their own personal avatar about their condition.
 Not only would this reduce their anxiety, but by engaging children in a conversation, better feedback could be gathered about their experience, allowing medical professionals to improve hospital environments, and ultimately the clinical outcomes of each child.